 There is no rule around how long therapy will take – it would depend on the issues faced by the client, their personal goals and the improvement seen.

-Some people find it helpful to think of the analogy of getting lost – if it has taken someone ten hours to walk into a thick forest, they can expect it taking some time before they’re out of the woods.
+Some people find it helpful to think of the analogy of getting lost – if it has taken someone ten hours to walk into a thick forest, they can expect it to take some time before they’re out of the woods.

-Time is needed for therapists to understand our personal story and history and progress looks different for each of us.
-Time is also needed for us to make changes in our life and break unhelpful patterns.
-Through these adjustments, a compassionate and committed professional who’s on our team can be helpful.
+Time is needed for therapists to understand our personal story and history.
+It is also important to remember that progress looks different for each of us.
+We also need time for us to make changes in our life and break unhelpful patterns.

 But therapy doesn’t last forever

 Therapists certainly do not encourage long term dependence on them!
-It can be a lifelong effort on our side to work on the issues we face.
-But the therapist’s work ends when we have learnt and familiarised with the skills needed from them.
+It can be a lifelong effort on our side to work on the issues we face, but the work of a therapist ends when we have learnt the necessary skills from them.

 Depending on the type of therapy we receive as well as the complexity of the problems we face, the amount of time needed may vary from person to person, but there is an end to therapy.

 Goals are always set so that we get a gauge of how far or how near we are from “the end”.
-These goals can be specific like being able to overcome insomnia or more broad-based like being able more self-aware, improve our relationships or better regulate our moods.
+These goals can be specific like being able to overcome insomnia or more broad-based goals. such as loearning how to be more self-aware, improve our relationships or better regulate our moods.
 Therapy would generally end when the client’s goals have been achieved.

 Online therapy can be just as effective